takluyver/jupyter_kernel_mgmt/docs/kernel_providers.rst

       Launches the kernel and returns a 2-tuple: (connection_info, kernel_manager).
-      *connection_info* is a dictionary consisting of the connection information relative to the launched kernel.
+      *connection_info* is a dictionary consisting of the connection information pertaining to the launched kernel.
       *kernel_manager* is a :class:`KernelManager <.KernelManagerABC>` instance.

       *name* is a name returned from :meth:`find_kernels`.